CharlieOuthwaite/LadybirdTraits/README.md

 # LadybirdTraits

-The script in this repository are associated with the production of a traits database for GB ladybirds.
+The scripts in this repository are associated with the production of a traits database for UK ladybirds.

 The dataset is available via the EIDC here: